rehierl/html-outliner-spec/issue-associations-notes.md

 When entering the first heading element inside some sectioning element, this heading will be used as the heading of the sectioning element's first inner section.
-The `current section` variable will remain unchanged - i.e. it keeps referencing that first inner section.
+The `currentSection` variable will remain unchanged - i.e. it keeps referencing that first inner section.

-When entering additional heading elements, new implied sections will be created and the `current section` variable will be changed to reference these new implied sections.
+When entering additional heading elements, new implied sections will be created and the `currentSection` variable will be changed to reference these new implied sections.

-NOTE - Both of these cases need to taken into consideration because heading elements are themselves container elements that have inner conten - e.g. they contain inner non-element #text nodes that define a heading's title.
+NOTE - Both of these cases need to taken into consideration because heading elements are themselves container elements that have inner nodes - e.g. they need to have at least one inner non-element #text node that defines the heading's title.

-NOTE - With regards to the current step, both of these cases will work as intended.
-Although the "when exiting" part will have the result that, inside the `innderNodes` list, the inner nodes of a heading container will appear before the heading element itself.

-When exiting a heading element, the `current section` variable will remain unchanged - i.e. it will keep referencing the section of the heading element that was exited.
+When exiting a heading element, the `currentSection` variable will remain unchanged - i.e. it will keep referencing the section of the heading element that was exited.

-NOTE - With regards to the current step, this last case will work as intended.
+NOTE - With regards to the current step, these cases seem to work as intended.
 That is, other nodes will be associated with the section of the last heading element.

 <!-- ----------------------------------------------------------------------- -->
-<h4 id="type-4-when-entering">"when entering" would be more useful</h4>
+<h4 id="type-4-when-entering">"when entering" is more useful</h4>

 **TODO** - `innerNodes` is a flat list - limit to the top-level nodes of a section? -